Does it ever feel like as soon as one freight bottleneck crisis is over another immediately begins?

 Force majeure (acts of God)

-Force majeure (or acts of God) is any extraordinary event that cause disruption in the supply chain.
+Force majeure (or acts of God) is any extraordinary event that causes disruption in the supply chain.
 Lots of things can fall under force majeure including:

 - Extreme weather